Robert-CPX/Robert-CPX/README.md

 - 👋 Hi, I’m @Robert-CPX
-- 👨‍💻 I'm a self-learned Full Stack Typescript Developer
+- 👨‍💻 I'm a Full Stack Typescript Developer
 - 👀 I’m interested in 🏋️🏂🏄🪂🤿🚗
 - 📫 How to reach me: hi@robbdev.xyz